Event Handling and Cross-Filtering

 event.nativeEvent— The SDK uses the native pointer event to position context menus correctly.Always pass both

-filtersandhighlightstouseExecuteQuery— Omittinghighlightsmeans your widget won't visually respond when another widget cross-filters.Memoize
+filtersandhighlightstouseExecuteQuery— Omittinghighlightsmeans your widget won't visually respond when another widget cross-filters.Include all dimension inputs in

 buildDataPointwithuseCallbackif passing it to child components to avoid unnecessary re-renders.